dfinity/portal/docs/developer-docs/functionality/http_requests/http_requests-how-it-works.md

 * Determine the maximum response size of the server's response for this type of request to populate the `max_response_bytes` parameter with it.
 This often works well for API calls and is important to not overcharge the requesting canister in terms of cycles.
 The `HEAD` request type can be used to do this if responses change dynamically in response size considerably.
 * Implement the request and try it out in the local SDK environment.
 However, note that the behaviour of the local environment does not reflect that of the IC as there is only one replica in the local environment and $n$, e.g., $n=13$, replicas on an IC subnet.

-:::note
+:::tip Pro tip

-**Pro tip:** Do not forget to consider response headers when identifying the variable parts of your response because headers sometimes contain variable items such as timestamps which may prevent the responses to go through consensus.
+Do not forget to consider response headers when identifying the variable parts of your response because headers sometimes contain variable items such as timestamps which may prevent the responses to go through consensus.

 :::

-### Debugging

-Developers new to the feature are likely to run into certain problems in the beginning.
-We list the ones we think are the most prominent ones.
-Note that if a specific type of canister HTTP request works in the local dfx environment, it may still not work on the IC because the local environment runs $1$ replica, whereas the IC runs $n=13$ replicas on the regular application subnets.
-Problems here are to be expected when developing such calls, particularly when a developer has not yet gained the necessary experience of working with the feature.
-Note that this difference between the dfx environment and a deployment on the IC is not going to change any time soon as it results from the way the dfx environment works: It runs a single replica locally, with all the pros and cons during the engineering process.
-* *Not reaching consensus on responses for a given request:* If the requests returned by the service are not "similar" as required by the feature, this is most likely caused by an error in the transformation function, i.e., the transformed responses are still not equal on sufficiently many honest replicas.
-This is best debugged by diffing multiple requests made to the service and ensuring the transformation function does not retain any of the variable parts in the transformation result.
-* *Requests consume too many cycles:* Canister HTTP requests are not a cheap feature to use, but if requests with rather small responses frequently cost large amounts of cycles, the likely cause is that the `max_response_size` parameter is not set in the request.
-Always set this parameter to a value as close as possible to the actual maximum expected response size as possible, and make sure it is at least as large and not smaller.
-The response size comprises both the body and the headers and refers to the network response from the server and not the final response to the canister.

 ### Transformation Function